 We find that a more appropriate approach to the analysis is to let the choice to shop at Wal-Mart be considered as a "new good" to consumers when Wal-Mart enters a geographic market.
 Some consumers continue to shop at traditional supermarkets while other consumers choose to shop at Wal-Mart.
-For the representative consumer we take a utility-consistent probability weighted average of the choice of shopping destination.34 This approach leads to a continuously updated expenditure weighted average price calculation, which we apply to food data in 34 markets over a 48 month period.
-Of course, the BLS would need to implement our proposal using economic judgment because if the new market entrant were Starbucks, instead of Wal-Mart, the assumption that the higher price of coffee in Starbucks did not represent a quality differential would be difficult to justify.
-The difference arises because much of the food products sold by Wal-Mart are the same as the products sold by supermarkets, while in the case of Starbucks a quality adjustment is necessary as Hausman (2003) discusses.35 The approach we recommend in this paper requires quantity data as well as price data, so the BLS would need to begin to use scanner data to implement our approach.
+For the representative consumer we take a utility-consistent probability weighted average of the choice of shopping destination.
+This approach leads to a continuously updated expenditure weighted average price calculation, which we apply to food data in 34 markets over a 48 month period.
+However, this approach requires quantity data as well as price data, so the BLS would need to begin to use scanner data to implement our approach.
 Currently the BLS collects only price data, but does not collect quantity (or expenditure) data that it incorporates into the CPI except at lengthy intervals.